Pat992/dart_azure_cosmosdb/README.md

 Each Azure Cosmos DB account supports multiple independently named databases.
 A database is a logical namespace for collections, users, and permissions.

 #### 3.2.1 List Databases
+List the databases under the database account, performs a GET on the databases resource.

 The database-list operation returns a `Future<CosmosDatabaseList>` with a list of  `CosmosDatabase` or an error object.
 See [3.2.5 The Database model](#325-the-database-model) for information on the returned model and its variables.
 ```dart